 I was diagnosed with prostate cancer, which is one of those things that, as you can imagine, doesn’t make your day.
 That’s how it all got started: a diagnosis that one prefers not to have had.
 When I was being rolled into the operating room, the young man pushing the gurney said, “How do you feel?”
 I felt like he was my coach, like back in college.
 And I said, “Well, I’m a little worried.
 I was in waiting room number 13.”

 He said, “Don’t worry.
 You’re going to go to operating room number 7.”

 Then, when I came out of it, he said, “Well, how did you do?”
 And I said, “They told me that they got it all.”
 He said, “What did I tell you?”
 The man made me smile at a time that it was nice to smile.
 I’ll never forget that.

 It’s not so much the end results; it was the process that I was amazed at.
 Yes, I am happy [with the results]—don’t get me wrong—but what amazed me throughout the whole process of the thing, is these are people to whom medicine is a calling.
 It’s not just the doctors, and the nurses, but even the people who push you into the operating room.
 I remember thinking, in the end, you know, we need hospitals like this.
 I talked to my wife, and we decided that if we could do something [philanthropically], we would.
 The hospital is now part of our giving program.

 This patient became a donor because he received meaningful, personal care.
 As fundraisers, you can help caregivers understand that their everyday actions make a major impact on the patients and families they serve—even when these activities may seem routine.
 Healthcare philanthropy is often inspired by moments like this.

-Learn more about how to connect meaningfully with caregivers at your organization by attending The Art and Science of Healthcare Philanthropy workshop.
+Learn more about how to connect meaningfully with caregivers at your organization by attending one of our public workshops such as The Art and Science of Healthcare Philanthropy workshop.